 Other Taxes.
 Other tax revenues are derived by the Commonwealth from excise taxes on motor fuels, cigarettes, alcoholic beverages and deeds, and hotel/motel room occupancy, among other tax sources.
-The excise tax on motor fuels is 21¢ per gallon.
 The state tax on hotel/motel room occupancy is 5.7%.
+Effective August 1, 2013, the excise tax on motor fuels was increased from 21¢ per gallon to 24¢ per gallon.
+The same legislation that increased the rate also provided that the excise tax is to be adjusted for increases in the consumer price index beginning January 1, 2015.
+On September 4, 2013, the Attorney General certified an initiative petition that would repeal the indexing provision.
+See "The Government - Initiative Petitions."